robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Levels are hierarchically related
 ### Based on the granularity of the processes
 - .red[**Level 0:**] Single process represents the whole system
-Very high-level; entire component / product / system
+Very high-level; entire component / product / system.
+Show how the system interacts with the outside world.
 - .red[**Level 1:**] Major processes and data stores identified
 High level; single feature / scenario
 - .red[**Level 2:**] Detailed subcomponents of processes